ABDewanusa/kumbang-dev-site/README.md

-# React + TypeScript + Vite Blog
+# React + TypeScript + Vite Landing Page

-This template provides a setup to get React working in Vite with TypeScript, Tailwind CSS, Supabase and React Router.
-It includes a basic structure for building a blog application.
+This project provides a setup for a single-page landing page built with React, TypeScript, and Vite, styled with Tailwind CSS, and using React Router for navigation.
+It includes a basic structure for a portfolio-style website with sections for Home, Projects, and Contact.

 ## Technologies Used